 That being said, there are some elements to working for home that are positive for people and the planet, believe it or not.

 Obviously, there’s no commuting, which saves CO2 emissions (and, I’d argue, your sanity, too).
-And then there’s saving on plastic pollution, since home workers don’t hit Starbucks for a (very wasteful) daily coffee-to-go (no, those cups are not recyclable!).
+And then there’s saving on plastic pollution.
+That’s because home workers don’t hit Starbucks for a (very wasteful) daily coffee-to-go.
+(No, those cups are not recyclable!).

-Home workers, on the other hand, have very little need for suits, starched white shirts, slacks, high heels, blazers…you get the picture.
+Home workers, on the other hand, have very little need for suits, starched white shirts, high heels, blazers… You get the picture.
 One wardrobe is all we need – and maybe a few accessories to transform our stay-at-home items into something more ‘presentable’ for meetings and such.

 The thing is, there’s a difference between loungewear and actual pyjamas.
 And, fellow home workers, I can attest to the fact (and I’m sure you’ll agree) that waking up and actually getting changed into garments you associate with work makes all the difference between being a productive worker, versus spending the day scrolling through your Instagram feed.

 We home workers want clothing that’s comfy, but not quite something you’d sleep in.
-Something that’s casual, but presentable enough to be seen on a Skype call.
+Something that’s casual, but presentable enough to be seen on a Skype or Zoom call.
 And of course, we want our clothes to be sustainable, too!

-Here, I’ve found ten ethical outfits for working at home that are a good starting point for dressing for success – if your office is in your house.
+Here, I’ve found ten ethical outfits for working at home that are a good starting point for dressing for success – if your office is in your house!

 10 Ethical Outfits For Working At Home

 The label’s Grade-A cashmere sweatpants are incredibly elegant, yet supremely comfortable, thanks to their slim-yet-relaxed fit, ribbed cuffs, and a comfortable drawstring waist, making them a timeless classic that will last through time.
 Just make sure you take care of your cashmere well!
 Click here for eco-friendly tips on how to do so.

-This popular Canadian label are fit for all occasions, as shown by their machine washable sweater dress, below.
+This popular Canadian label makes tons of ethical outfits for working at home.
+Our pick?
+Their machine washable sweater dress, below.
 This is the loungewear version of the little black dress!
-It’s super easy to throw on, and you if you need to rush to a meeting, just throw on some tights, nice shoes and some jewellery, and you’re good to go!
+It’s super easy to throw on, and you if you need to rush to a meeting, just add some tights, nice shoes and some jewellery, and you’re good to go!